Polypants/threejs_tutorial/README.md

 If we run this now, we should see a black screen.
 This is good!
 This is our 3D world, there’s just nothing to look at yet.

-## Creating a Sphere
+### Creating a Sphere

 Let’s make something to look at now.

-Before the `renderer` code, we can add the following code.

-When we want to create 3D object in Three.js, we need to define the object's shape and material separately, then they get combined to create a 3D object.
+When we want to create 3D object in Three.js, we need to define the object's shape and material separately.
+Then, they get combined to create a 3D object.
 Then it needs to be added to the scene.

+Before the `renderer` code, we will add the following code.

 ```
 var sphereGeometry = new THREE.SphereGeometry();